 You may restrict the benefits that the charity trustees will be allowed receive by altering these clauses, but if you later need to undo any of the restrictions it will require the Commission’s consent to do so.
 Trustees do not have to use these powers just because they have them – we suggest you may find it simpler to keep to the model wording.

-None of these options allows the trustees to receive payment for acting as a trustee.
+None of these options allows trustees to receive payment for acting as a trustee.

 (2)(a) If all of the trustees will benefit from the activities of the CIO (for example, by using facilities available to all inhabitants of the area, such as a community centre), you may wish to substitute the following wording: “A charity trustee or connected person may receive a benefit from the CIO as a beneficiary provided that it is available generally to the beneficiaries of the CIO.’

-(2)(d) The CIO should document the amount of, and the terms of, the trustee’s or connected person’s loan.
+(2)(c) The CIO should document the amount of, and the terms of, the trustee’s or connected person’s loan.

 Clause 7 – Conflicts of interest and conflicts of loyalty